MokeEire/yuyutsu/src/routes/posts/ai-progress/+page.md

 ### Better algorithms

-Algorithms have improved significantly since the success of deep learning in the 2010s, with advances in neural network architectures performance and flexibility of machine learning models across tasks in vision, strategy, and language.
+Algorithms have improved significantly since the success of deep learning in the 2010s, with advances in neural network architecture performance and flexibility of machine learning models across tasks in vision, strategy, and language.
 While progress is often attributed to the increased availability of computation and data, researchers found that [improvements in algorithms were at least as important as increased compute availability](https://epochai.org/blog/revisiting-algorithmic-progress) in domains like computer vision.
 Most improvements in algorithms were "compute-augmenting algorithmic advances" focused on getting better performance from less computational power.
 Going forward, improving the "explainability" of the underlying algorithms will be vital for AI progress.